SBI-code/boxing-club/README.md

 ![Screenshot of the form submission](assets/images/contact-form-submission-test.png)

 * HTML
-  * No errors or warnings were found when the code was run through the HTML validation checker.
+  * The W3C Markup Validator Service was used to validate every page of the project to ensure there were no syntax errors or warnings in the project.

   ![Screenshot of the html results](assets/images/html-checker-results.png)

 * CSS
-  * No errors or warnings were found when the code was run through the CSS validation service.
+  * The W3C CSS Validator Service was used to validate every page of the project to ensure there were no syntax errors or warnings in the project.

   ![Screenshot of the css results](assets/images/css-checker-results.png)

 ### Acknowledgements

 * My Mentor for continuous helpful feedback.

-* Tutor support at Code Institute for their support.
+* Tutor support at Code Institute for their amazing help and support.

+* I would also like to credit the Love Running project walkthrough, for inspiration on the layout of the Home, Gallery and Contact pages for the header, main, footer and basic page design.